eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Sudoku.rst

-The quantum algorithm for solving backtracking problems has been `proposed by Ashley Montanaro <https://arxiv.org/abs/1509.02374>`_ and yields a 1 to 1 correspondence between an arbitrary classical backtracking algorithm and it's quantum equivalent.
+The quantum algorithm for solving backtracking problems has been `proposed by Ashley Montanaro <https://arxiv.org/abs/1509.02374>`_ and yields a 1 to 1 correspondence between an arbitrary classical backtracking algorithm and its quantum equivalent.
 The quantum version achieves a quadratic speed up over the classical one.

-The algorithm is based on performing a quantum phase estimation on a quantum walk operator, which traverses the backtracking tree.
-The core algorithm returns "Node exists" if the 0 component of the quantum phase estimation result has a higher probability then 3/8 = 0.375.
+The algorithm is based on performing quantum phase estimation on a quantum walk operator, which traverses the backtracking tree.
+The core algorithm returns "Solution exists" if the 0 component of the quantum phase estimation result has a higher probability then 3/8 = 0.375.

-Similar to the classical version, for the Qrisp implementation of this quantum algorithm, a backtracking problem is specified by a maximum recursion depth and two functions, each returning a :ref:`QuantumBool` respectively:
+Similar to the classical version, in our Qrispy implementation of this quantum algorithm, a backtracking problem is specified by a maximum recursion depth and two functions, each returning a :ref:`QuantumBool` respectively: